hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 Code reviews are essential for maintaining an enjoyable and productive experience when working in a code base or across code bases.
 When more developers start working on a code base, it may become necessary to scale the code review process.
 This Code Review Guide is one tool that could help you with this process.

+## How to Use this Guide
-The purpose of this guide is to bring transparency and consistency to how code is reviewed.
+The purpose of the Code Review Guide is to help bring transparency and consistency to how code is reviewed.
+It can also be used as a tool to help facilitate knowledge sharing.

-- Knowledge sharing
+- Apply context
 - Not a checklist
 - Different Developers have different experiences and levels